A Personal and Informal Auto-Biographical Photo Gallery (Dated 2003)

 and the instructions of Padma Karpo and decided to adopt them as a guide for meditation practice.
 This has served as a key practice manual for most of my years.
 To this day I still wonder, "What makes a 14-year old make up his mind to leave home and one day travel to India to meet its yogis?"

-Shakyashri and another great master of Padma Karpo's Drukpa Kagyu lineage; these were some of the more recent lineage
+Shakyashri, shown in both photos, was a great master of Padma Karpo's Drukpa Kagyu lineage; these were some of the more recent lineage

 forefathers from a vanished era who inspire folks even to this day.